What you will learn in this post:

 Cannabis-infused edibles serve as an excellent alternative for anyone looking to consume without smoking.
-Learning how to cook with cannabis and make your own edibles is not only a fun process, it's also quite interesting.
-You don't need any expensive specialty tools, though you can use them if you want.
-But for most, all you need is a bit of knowledge, the required ingredients, and time to experiment.
+Learning how to cook with cannabis and make your own edibles is not only a fun process, it’s also quite interesting.
+You don’t need any expensive specialty tools (though you can use them if you want).
+For most DIY cannabis chefs, all you need is a bit of knowledge, the required ingredients, and time to experiment.

 Oh, and some pot.
 You’ll need some of that.

-There's no disrespect to brownies and cookies, the OG options, but the world of edibles is so much more than that nowadays.
-If it involves cooking with some kind of fat, butter, oil, etc., you can use it for cooking with weed!
+There’s no disrespect to brownies and cookies, the OG infused baked goods, but the world of edibles is so much more than that nowadays.
+If a recipe involves cooking with some kind of fat, butter, oil, etc., you can use it for cooking with weed!

 So, let’s get to it so you can get to making some edibles of your own.

-It has been said that once you get the hang of cooking with cannabis that the most complicated part is acquiring your ingredients in order.
-The most challenging part may be one of the most incredible things about cannabis: all its variety.
+It has been said that once you get the hang of cooking with cannabis the most complicated part is acquiring the right ingredients.
+Thankfully, this challenging step is also one of the most incredible things about cannabis: almost unlimited variety.

 Unlike buying ingredients for a meal or dessert, infused meals have plenty more options to choose from.
 Sure, you can choose from a range of different groceries, from peppers to broths to flours, but no ingredient has more varieties than cannabis.
 Thanks to the range of strains and their plant profiles, choosing one type of flower over the other can significantly shift the outcome.

-Essentially, it's not as simple as buying "some cannabis" from the dispensary and throwing it in some brownie mix.
+Essentially, it’s not as simple as buying “some weed” from the dispensary and throwing it in some brownie mix.

 Strain selection is just one component of cooking with marijuana.
-There are numerous elements to consider when cooking with cannabis.
+There are numerous elements to consider when cooking with cannabis, from potency to making consistently dosed edibles.
 For now, focus on getting the fundamentals down, then branch out and experiment.
 Once you know how to make edibles, then the real fun can begin.

 But, before we step into the kitchen, let’s go over what you’ll need.